 He then bounced between the top two divisions during spells at Wolves, Wigan, Blackburn Rovers, Burnley and Sheffield Wednesday.

-The 36-year-old recently became a player-coach at National League side Wrexham, who are now owned by Ryan Reynolds and Rob McElhenney.
+The 38-year-old became a player-coach at National League side Wrexham, who are now owned by Ryan Reynolds and Rob McElhenney.

 LW: Kieran Richardson

 The biggest star from this team, Richardson made 81 first-team appearances for United but was never going to dislodge Cristiano Ronaldo.